 So, to sum up this wonderful exercise (after a meal), you are aiding digestion, reducing inflammation, supporting immune response, preventing injuries, and helping you to sleep at night.
 And get this, studies show that walking prevents Alzheimer’s.

-Agave Nectar ─ is mostly fructose but doesn’t raise blood sugar or spike insulin.
+Agave Nectar ─ is mostly fructose but doesn’t raise blood sugar or spike insulin like glucose does.
 However, it creates many AGEs and has been linked to liver damage.
 If you don’t know what AGEs are, go here: AGEs.
+It is not a healthy alternative.
+[Ref]

-Alcohol Sugars ─ xylitol, sorbitol, and erythritol (the best form is Swerve Confectionary Sweetener; this form dissolves faster than the crystal form) do not raise blood sugar and do not cause AGEs.
+Alcohol Sugars ─ xylitol, sorbitol, and erythritol (the best form is powdered; this form dissolves faster than the crystal form) do not raise blood sugar and do not cause AGEs.

 Artificial Sweeteners ─ aspartame, sucralose, saccharin, etc., were thought to not raise blood sugar, but recent studies now dispute that.
 Additionally, the side effects are numerous including weight gain and hunger.

-Glucose ─ raises blood sugar and spikes insulin and creates AGEs.
+Glucose ─ raises blood sugar, spikes insulin, and creates AGEs.

-Stevia ─ is a sweet protein that doesn’t raise blood sugar or create AGEs, however it will stimulate insulin production so you might want to read a bit more about it: A Quick Note on Stevia.
+Stevia ─ is a sweet protein that does not raise blood sugar and does not create AGEs, however it will stimulate insulin production so you might want to read a bit more about it: A Quick Note on Stevia.

 Everything works when you do everything.